fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseReplicationLink.md

 ```

 ### -ServerName
-Specifies the name of the ssNoVersion for the database to retrieve links for.
+Specifies the name of the SQL Server for the database to retrieve links for.

 ```yaml
 Type: String